The Oxford Shark

-During filming of Silhouette Secrets last month we were unexpectedly let down by an interviewee in London.
-We found ourselves, camera crew in tow, with nothing to film on a beautiful spring morning.
+During filming of Silhouette Secrets in February 2014 we were unexpectedly let down by an interviewee in London.
+We found ourselves, camera crew in tow, with nothing to film on a beautiful winter morning.
 On a whim we got the Russian motorcycle out of the shed and headed out into Oxford.

-I edited this little snippet myself.
+I edited this little snippet myself, which is why it’s not up to the standard of the rest of them!
 It was a great exercise in how to use a film-editing programme.
 There is so much to learn about films.
 I’m having a lot of fun learning, although I’m quite glad it won’t be me editing the rest of the film!

 Progress away from the Oxford Shark